Open Menu Close Menu Open Search Close Search

 Call for Proposals

-Share how you've discovered or rediscovered purpose in your teaching, developed approaches that help students find relevance in their learning, or navigated the evolving landscape of higher education.
 We welcome proposals that are grounded in your experience as an educator and, where relevant, informed by the science of learning, pedagogical research, or other theoretical frameworks.
 Tell us not just what you do, but why it matters.
-Your contribution can be interactive workshops, roundtable discussions, teaching tips, and other creative formats.
-You choose the format that best showcases your idea, and if your session takes a different form, we welcome that too.
+Choose the format that best showcases your idea: workshop, discussion, experiential learning session, teaching tip, tech playground session, or another format of your choice.

 Full submission details are available in the submission form below.